cylc/cylc-doc/src/user-guide/installing-workflows.rst

 As an alternative to numbered runs, it is possible to name the runs, using the ``--run-name`` option.
-In this case, the runN symlink will not be created.
+In this case, the ``runN`` symlink will not be created.
-This option cannot be used in conjunction with numbered runs.
+This option cannot be used if numbered runs are already present.
+Likewise, numbered runs cannot be used if named runs are already present.

 The Cylc Install Process